 - Renewable energy initiatives are continually investigated and implemented where possible

 Education is central to our activities.
 We’re not just about delivering tourist experiences.
-We’re motivated to help our guests experience the raw beauty of Ningaloo Reef and the Cape Range National Park so they can understand the importance of our coexistence with nature in this fragile eco system.
+We’re motivated to help our guests experience the raw beauty of Ningaloo Reef and the Cape Range National Park so they can understand the importance of our coexistence with nature in this fragile ecosystem.
 Each Live Ningaloo guided small group tour is led by a passionate crew, including a marine biologist, to help us deliver our message.

 We closely adhere to all Department of Parks and Wildlife licencing rules including proximity to Whale Sharks and Humpback Whales.
 Field work, contributing to vital scientific research programs, is conducted on each cruise.

 Live Ningaloo are members of the Cape Conservation Group and contributed to the Ningaloo Turtle Program in 2016 – 2017 season.
-In 2108, we will be working with Aboriginal Biodiversity Conservation to publish some more Aboriginal information and work with them in their fundraising events.